Harford Personal Injury Lawyers

 Harford County as a Venue for Injury Cases

 Harford County is located at the northernmost part of the state.
 It is geographically situated between Cecil County (to the east) and Baltimore County (to the west).
 Harford County's northern border is the Mason-Dixon Line.
 No doubt, it is a traditionally rural county that still has a deep connection to its agricultural past.
 It is also home to many military families, because Aberdeen Proving Ground is located here.

 HOSPITALS AND HEALTH CARE FACILITIES

 There are a two hospitals in Harford County.

 - Upper Chesapeake Medical Center (Bel Air) (the second-largest private employer in the county): you can read about malpractice claims against this hospital here.

 - Harford Memorial Hospital (Havre de Grace) (part of Upper Chesapeake Health)

 Medical malpractice cases involving these hospitals are sometimes tried before these juries, though plaintiff's lawyers sometimes try to move the cases elsewhere because of a reputation for conservative juries.
 In 2010, there was a $3.5 million medical malpractice verdict against Upper Chesapeake in a vascular surgery that lead to spinal cord infarct resulting in paraplegia.

 HARFORD COUNTY VERDICTS & SETTLEMENTS

 Still, this jurisdiction has a reputation for extremely conservative jury verdicts.
 This is a jurisdiction that most plaintiffs' personal injury lawyers are reluctant to file suit in if an alternate venue is available.
 I think this is changing— this area is becoming more cosmopolitan (particularly Bel Air) and we are seeing better jury verdicts there.
 More so than in the past, juries in many cases seem to appreciate the full extent of injuries in cases where liability is proven.

 There are so few reported from Bel Air.
-Here are a few more sample tort claim settlements and verdicts.
-Obviously, these verdicts are not representative of anyone's else case but are interesting:
+Here are a few more sample settlements and verdicts in this jurisdiction in different types of tort cases.
+Obviously, these verdicts are not representative cases and you cannot use these cases alone to ascertain the value of your claim.